facebookarchive/AsyncDisplayKit/docs/_docs/resources.md

 ### Layout Resources
-AsyncDisplayKit's powerful layout system is based on the CSS FlexBox model.
+Texture's powerful layout system is based on the CSS FlexBox model.
 These sites are useful for learning the basics of this system.
 <ul>
   <li><a href = "http://nguyenhuy.github.io/froggy-asdk-layout/">ASStackLayout Game</a></li>
   <li><a href = "https://demos.scotch.io/visual-guide-to-css3-flexbox-flexbox-playground/demos/">Visual Guide to CSS3 Flexbox</a></li>